 Porcelain and natural stone tiles

-When it comes to the best flooring for cats and dogs, natural stone and porcelain tiles often come top of the list – and for good reason.
+When it comes to the best flooring for cats and dogs, natural stone and porcelain tiles often come at the top of the list – and for good reason.

-For the best results against your pet’s foot traffic, you’ll want to select a hard-wearing stone or porcelain, as softer stones, such as limestone, can be worn down over time.
-You’ll also need to be sure any natural stone tiles you have are sealed, otherwise, they could quickly absorb any stains and odours they’re exposed to.
+For the best results against your pet’s foot traffic, you’ll want to select a hard-wearing stone or porcelain, as softer stones can be worn down over time.
+You’ll also need to make sure you seal your natural stone tiles properly, otherwise, they could quickly absorb any stains and odours they’re exposed to without this protective layer.

 Unfortunately, despite being well-suited for use in a space with constant movement, wood is not ideal for all pets.
-For example, no matter what sort of wood you choose, any active cat or dog is going to scratch it one way or another, and there’s only so much that regular sanding can do before your planks start to look out of place.
+For example, no matter what sort of wood you choose, any active cat or dog is likely to scratch it one way or another.

 Wood floors also come with the issue of easy staining and odour trapping.
 Even when varnished, urine has the habit of darkening your wood boards and leaving behind faint smells if you don’t catch it quickly.
 And while you could look to engineered wood to solve this issue, you likely find that this sort of design also suffers from the same issues.